 Gifting the Code

 Any special guitarists in your life?
-Just wanted to let you know that it’s possible to send friends and loved ones a Cracking the Code Season 1 Pass (or anything else sold on Gumroad).
+Just wanted to let you know that it’s possible to send friends and loved ones a Cracking the Code Season 1 Pass.
+[UPDATE: No longer available for purchase but you can watch all episodes here for free!]
 After you hit the “I want this!” button, click the small gift icon next to the email input box, and enter your recipient’s email address, along with a personalized message.

 Right now this is an exclusively digital gifting process, but physical gift cards are in the works.
 (And, I have to say, they look fantastic.)
 If you’re into cyber stocking stuffers, feel free to jump on the existing digital gift option; if you’re like us in preferring your gifts to take a physical manifestation, we’ll have more for you in a few weeks.